Congressional District # 06

 BAYTOWN TOWNSHIP GROUND WATER PLUMEEPA ID# MND982425209

-Site ResponsibilityCurrently the site is being addressed through State of Minnesota actions.
-Early phases of the cleanup were implemented through potentially responsible party actions.
+Site ResponsibilityCurrently the site is being addressed through State of Minnesota actions with funding by EPA.
+Early phases of the cleanup were implemented through potentially responsible party (PRP) actions.

 Threats and Contaminants